| How to measure friction? | |

 quotient of the

-mass hanging on the cord and the mass of the block, i.e. |
+dead weight of the mass hanging on the cord and the mass of the block, i.e.

 |

-Static coefficient of friction - dynamic coefficient of friction
+Static coefficient of friction - dynamic coefficient of friction The moment at which the block begins to slide

-slide with constant speed is the dynamic or kinetic
+slide is the dynamic or kinetic

 coefficient of friction.
 For most material combinations the value of